 Rock climbing is an extremely rewarding, unique sport that presents both physical and mental challenges to people from all walks of life.
 RANQ aims to promote rock climbing in a fun, safe, and supportive environment.
 Connecting climbers spanning beginner levels to experienced climbers, RANQ fosters a sense of community among their members, facilitating skill- and knowledge-sharing.
 As a member of RANQ, gear is provided for you, and you are welcome to join in on regular outdoor climbing trips and events.

-The Townsville Bushwalking Club (TBWC) is Townsville's only government-supported walking, hiking, and bushwalking group.
+The Townsville Bushwalking Club (TBWC) was formed in April 1961 and is Townsville's only government-supported walking, hiking, and bushwalking group.
 This club is included under the 'umbrella' with all of the other bushwalking clubs around Queensland (e.g., Brisbane, Tablelands, Cairns, etc.).
 The TBWC conducts regular trips with most being within an hours drive of Townsville, and the club holds monthly meetings where members are available to provide information.
 The club is funded by guests who join in on walks (i.e., $5 per event for non-members), its members (i.e., $40 annually), and the Queensland Government's Gambling Community Benefit Fund.
 The TBWC has decades of logbooks, hikes, and experience that a newcomer to Townsville and a Townsville veteran can both appreciate.
 Most of the walks that the TBWC take include off-track hikes, true bushwalking, rockhopping, and scrambling up scenic mountain creeks, through gorges, or up to mountain peaks.
 The club conducts a bushwalk every fortnight except during December and January.
 One-day walks are held on Sundays.
 Multi-day bushwalks are often planned for long weekends.

 Townsville Rockwheelers is the second largest mountain biking club in Australia, with over 1,000 members and growing!
 They are a mixed bunch, spanning all ages, and are always interested to meet new riders on their social rides.
 The Rockwheelers are also keen to compete in their club events.
 Check out their Facebook group, Rockwheelers Adopt A Trail Tribe, which aims to maintain the trail network.